emailhippo/whois-developers-dev/source/index.html.md

 </table>

 <aside class="notice">
-Once that you have a license key, the edition is configurable on the fly by upgrading your edition at https://help.emailhippo.com.
+Once that you have a license key, your edition is configurable on the fly by upgrading your edition at https://help.emailhippo.com.
 </aside>

 ## Supported Top Level Domains (TLDs)